ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

       mountType: wall
 ~~~
 {:sdf #code-sdf-context-patch
-title="Example of an SDF context patch message that uses the common instance message format."}
+title="Example of an SDF context patch message that uses the common instance-related message format."}

 TODO: Maybe the following can be shortened or even removed